tstatler/doctools/guides/node/mvc/README.md

     }

-Node.ACS uses `app.all()` internally to setup the filters, all filters will be set before routes so that it can be reached before the request gets handled by controllers.

 All filter files reside in `filters` folder with '.js' extension.
 There could be any number of filter files in an application, and there could be any number of functions in a filter file.